 You might wonder what I did since I left Forrester and became Unify’s CTO.
-Unfortunately, I had not much time to blog and share ideas in the last couple of weeks.
+Unfortunately, I had not much time to blog and share ideas in the last couple of weeks, but i did play with the Klick hier games a couple times.
 And, I have to admit, there’s a lot of operational and internal duties as a CTO of a vendor with an large software portfolio.
 As you might know, Unify’s flagship SaaS offering is Circuit, which combines modern WebRTC based communication with document collaboration and integration into cloud business systems like Salesforce.com or SAP or even on-premise legacy apps.
 One of the things I’ve invested quite some time is the extension of Circuit into a very open collaborative Platform-as-a-Service (PaaS).
 You can find more details on developers.yourcircuit.com.

 Today, somebody said to me, “once an analyst, for ever an analyst”.
 And in fact, I never gave up scouting cool technology and talking to outstanding entrepreneurs in the US and in Europe.
 The only difference is, that now, I can talk freely about what I find really cool, and I can help innovators to get to a larger audience and commercial success very practically.